bmcilhenny/chylingo/README.md

 To conclude, I hope this app can bring you a chuckle.
 The world is a crazy place, the best medicine will forever be humor.

-###### I based Chylingo off Duolingo and have included a [gif](https://github.com/pigusan/chylingo/blob/master/chylingo.gif) because unfortunately the animations runs a bit more smootly here on my local machine.
+###### I based Chylingo off Duolingo and have included a [gif](https://github.com/pigusan/chylingo/blob/master/chylingo.gif) because unfortunately the animations runs a bit more smoothly here on my local machine.